PaddeCraft/PyMCFunction/README.md

-# PyFunction
+# PyMCFunction

 PyMCFunction is a tool to write Minecraft datapacks in Python.

 ## Usage

-Check pymcfunction/pyfunction/pmf --help
+Check `pymcfunction/pyfunction/pmf --help`

 ## Docs